 We live in agricultural zone 4b, that means that the last frost of the spring is around mid May and the first frost of the fall is around the end of September/first few weeks of October(who can tell really)

-This mean we have about 120 days of reliably frost free weather in which to grow our crops!
+This mean we have about 140-160 days of reliably frost free weather in which to grow our crops!
 Keep in mind some of these days may still be too cold to encourage optimal growth for some plants.

 2. Seeds or Plants?